 Before Your Visit

 Search the internet, local newspapers and local news stations to get a feel for what’s important to area residents.
 How far away are hospitals, restaurants, movie theaters and more from the neighborhoods you’re considering?
-A helpful resource is Picket Report, which allows you to see demographics, schools, crime statistics, retail, and lifestyle data simply by entering a zip code.
+Local online resources often allow you to see demographics, schools, crime statistics, retail, and more.